MrAlaux/Nugget-Doom/README.md

 - Toggle for **_Weapon Flash Lighting_** [p.f.
 Crispy Doom]
 - Toggle for **_Weapon Flash Sprite_** [p.f.
 Crispy Doom]
 - Toggle for **_Invulnerability Colormap_** [p.f.
 Crispy Doom]
+- **Fixed bullet puffs not spawning when firing at planes far away from lines**
+- **Fixed bullet puffs not spawning when "hitting" the sky behind a line if said sky were the ceiling of the line's front sector**

 ### Weapons